-14 Disclosures relating to suppliers registered under Micro, Small and Medium Enterprise Development Act, 2006:
+34 Disclosures relating to suppliers registered under Micro, Small and Medium Enterprise Development Act, 2006:

-As at March 31, 2022 Amount in Rs.
-As at March 31, 2021 Amount in Rs.
-The principal amount and the interest due thereon remaining unpaid to any MSME supplier as at the end of each accounting year included in: 7 Wilder III To.
-7 mount in 133.
-Principal amount due to micro and small enterprises Interest due on above - The amount of interest paid by the buyer in terms of section 16 of the MSMED ACT 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year - The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting period. - The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointment day during the year) but without adding the Interest specified under the MSMED Act, 2006. - The amount of interest accrued and remaining unpaid at the end of each accounting year. - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible under section 23 of the
+2 There is a serious misors, small and medium Enterprise Developmen it Act, 2006: As at March 31, 2024 As at March 31, 2023 The principal amount and the interest due thereon remaining unpaid to any MSME supplier as at the end of each accounting year included in: 2023 -Principal amount due to micro and small enterprises -Interest due on above The amount of interest paid by the buyer in terms of section 16 of the MSMED ACT 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year - 38 33 - The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting period. - - The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointment day during the year) but without adding the Interest specified under the MSMED Act, 2006. - - The amount of interest accrued and remaining unpaid at the end of each accounting year.
+The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible under section 23 of the MSMED Act 2006. - -